Skip to content

 REST API

-The WooCommerce Zapier endpoint behaviours are based on the WooCommerce REST API version 3.
-For detailed information by endpoints, please see the original documentations:
+The WooCommerce Zapier endpoint behaviours are based on the WooCommerce REST API version 3 and some cases version 1.
+For detailed information by endpoints, please see the original documentation:

 Warning